Nathaniel Brassey Halhed

 Nathaniel Brassey Halhed (25 May 1751 – 18 February 1830) (হালেদ) was an English Orientalist and philologist.

 Halhed was born at Westminster, and was educated at Harrow School, where he began a close friendship with Richard Brinsley Sheridan.
-While at Oxford he undertook oriental studies under the influence of William Jones.
+While at Christ Church, Oxford he undertook oriental studies under the influence of William Jones, who induced him to study Arabic.
 Accepting a writership in the service of the East India Company, he went out to India, and there, at the suggestion of Warren Hastings, translated the Hindu legal code from a Persian version of the original Sanskrit.
 This translation was published in 1776 as A Code of Gentoo Laws.
 In 1778 he published A Grammar of the Bengal Language, a Bengali grammar, to print which he set up the first Bengali press in India.

-In 1785 Halhed returned to England, and from 1790–1795 was Member of Parliament for Lymington, Hants.
+In 1785 Halhed returned to England, and from 1790 to 1795 was member of parliament for Lymington, Hants.
 For some time he was a disciple of Richard Brothers, and a speech in parliament in defence of Brothers made it impossible for him to remain in the House of Commons, from which he resigned in 1795.
 He subsequently obtained a home appointment under the East India Company.
 He died in London on 18 February 1830.